nubomedia/developer-guidelines/docs/paas/paas-gui.md

 where:

-- ```gitURL```: the Git repository URL that contains your project (source or jar), Dockerfile and other files that are necessary to run your application.
+- ```GitURL```: the Git repository URL that contains your project (source or jar), Dockerfile and other files that are necessary to run your application.
 If the repository is public the link has to be the HTTP version, if is private has to be the SSH version.

--  ```appName```: is the name of your application as you would want it to appear on the PaaS.
+-  ```Application name```: is the name of your application as you would want it to appear on the PaaS.
 This name is used for creating the DNS entry for your application.

 - ```replicasNumber```: is a numeric value indicating the number of containers to be created for your application by the PaaS.
 This value is used for load balancing.